YuriyMorozyuk95/DocAssistant.Ent/README.md

 # DocAssistant Enterprise
-## Revolutionizing Document Management Systems
+## Revolutionizing Document Access Systems

 As we navigate the digital world, AI tools have become crucial in aiding productivity and efficiency.
 DocAssistant Enterprise is a system that has evolved from the foundation of DocAssistant to not only work with individual documents but handle a multitude of them across any organization.